TheRevGodish/diff-command/README.md

 Algorithms {#algorithms}
 ==========

-The following project is focus on comparing two files or two strings, emulating the real _**diff**_ command.
+The following project is focus on comparing two files, two directories or two strings, emulating the real _**diff**_ command.

 # **OPTIONS**: